ROCm/hipBLAS/docs/conceptual/library-source-code-organization.rst

 The following utilities support the hipBLAS infrastructure:

 *  CMake is used to build and package hipBLAS.
 There are ``CMakeLists.txt`` files throughout the code.
-*  Doxygen, Breathe, Sphinx, and ReadTheDocs are used to generate the documentation.
+*  Doxygen, Breathe, Sphinx, and ReadTheDocs generate the documentation.
 The following sources supply content for the documentation:

    *  Doxygen comments in the include files in the ``library/include`` directory